Utrecht

 Utrecht's ancient city centre features many buildings and structures, several dating as far back as the High Middle Ages.
 It has been the religious centre of the Netherlands since the 8th century.
-It was the most important city in the Northern Netherlands until the Dutch Golden Age, when it was surpassed by Amsterdam as the country's cultural centre and most populous city.
+In 1579, the Union of Utrecht was signed in the city to lay the foundations for the Dutch Republic.
+Utrecht was the most important city in the Netherlands until the Dutch Golden Age, when it was surpassed by Amsterdam as the country's cultural centre and most populous city.

 Utrecht is home to Utrecht University, the largest university in the Netherlands, as well as several other institutions of higher education.
-Due to its central position within the country, it is an important hub for both rail and road transport; it has the busiest train station in the Netherlands, Utrecht Centraal.
+Due to its central position within the country, it is an important hub for both rail and road transport; it has the busiest railway station in the Netherlands, Utrecht Centraal.
 It has the second-highest number of cultural events in the Netherlands, after Amsterdam.
 In 2012, Lonely Planet included Utrecht in the top 10 of the world's unsung places.

 History

 Origins (before 650 CE)

 Although there is some evidence of earlier inhabitation in the region of Utrecht, dating back to the Stone Age (app.
 2200 BCE) and settling in the Bronze Age (app.
 1800–800 BCE), the founding date of the city is usually related to the construction of a Roman fortification (castellum), probably built in around 50 CE.
 A series of such fortresses were built after the Roman emperor Claudius decided the empire should not expand further north.
-To consolidate the border, the Limes Germanicus defense line was constructed along the main branch of the river Rhine, which at that time traversed a more northern route (now known as the Kromme Rijn) compared to today's Rhine flow.
+To consolidate the border, the Limes Germanicus defense line was constructed along the main branch of the river Rhine, which at that time traversed a more northern route (now known as the Kromme Rijn, Crooked Rhine) compared to today's Rhine flow.
 These fortresses were designed to house a cohort of about 500 Roman soldiers.
 Near the fort, settlements grew that housed artisans, traders and soldiers' wives and children.

 In Roman times, the name of the Utrecht fortress was simply Traiectum, denoting its location at a possible Rhine crossing.
 Traiectum became Dutch Trecht; with the U from Old Dutch "uut" (downriver) added to distinguish U-trecht from Maas-tricht, on the river Meuse.
 In 11th-century official documents, it was Latinized as Ultra Traiectum.
 Around the year 200, the wooden walls of the fortification were replaced by sturdier tuff stone walls, remnants of which are still to be found below the buildings around Dom Square.

 From the middle of the 3rd century, Germanic tribes regularly invaded the Roman territories.
 After around 275 the Romans could no longer maintain the northern border, and Utrecht was abandoned.
 Little is known about the period from 270 to 650.
 Utrecht is first spoken of again several centuries after the Romans left.
 Under the influence of the growing realms of the Franks, during Dagobert I's reign in the 7th century, a church was built within the walls of the Roman fortress.
 In ongoing border conflicts with the Frisians, this first church was destroyed.